Frequently asked questions

 What is the cost to encapsulate my placenta?

 The cost is $225.
 This includes a complimentary cord keepsake (dried umbilical cord), photos of your placenta and a coloured print.
-If you live in Hamilton we offer a free pickup from the hospital or birth centres, however if you do not live in Hamilton the cost of a courier will be added. $25 North Island and $35 South Island.
+If you live in Hamilton we offer a free pickup from the hospital or birth centres, however if you do not live in Hamilton the cost of a courier will be added. $25 North Island and $35 South Island, this includes the cost to return your capsules to you. .
 You are welcome to drop your placenta off to us if you live just outside of Hamilton area and perfer to hand deliver it.

 Are you trained?

 Yes. in 2014 I completed my intensive training through Placenta Benefits International (www.placentabenefits.info) and I am now a Placenta Encapsulation Specialist.